 Fairlop Heritage Group, Vision RCL and LB Redbridge, were due to have an afternoon of celebration, during which a memorial path would have been dedicated.

-VE Day was celebrated, but restricted by Covid 19 as can be seen by the collage below.
+VE Day was celebrated in Hanover Gardens, but restricted by Covid 19 as can be seen by the collage below.

 Top left : RAF display ; centre: David & Norman pose as they did in 1945

 middle: Hanover Garden residents observe the two minute silence as Revd Kate Lovesey lays a wreath at the Fairlop Memorial